legendu-net/blog/misc/content/2019/04/kubernetes-tips/kubernetes-tips.markdown

 kubectl get rc,pod,svc -n your_namespace

+Run command in a pod.

   kubectl exec -it pod_name -n your_namespace -- /bin/bash

-kubectl delete deployment deployment_name -n your_namespace
+Delete a pod.
+Notice that a new pod will be created to replace the deleted pod if there's no enough replicas.
+If you want to delete a pod completely (without replacement), you have to delete the corresponding deployment instead.

   kubectl -n your_namespace delete pods pod_name

+List deployments in a namespace.

+  kubectl -n ms get deployments

+Delete a deployment.

+  kubectl -n your_namespace delete deployment deployment_name

 ## References